Darwen railway station

 Darwen railway station serves Darwen, a town in Lancashire, England.
-It was opened in 1847 by the Bolton, Blackburn, Clitheroe & West Yorkshire Railway, which was subsequently taken over by the Lancashire and Yorkshire Railway twelve years later.
+It was opened in 1847 by the Bolton, Blackburn, Clitheroe and West Yorkshire Railway, which was subsequently taken over by the Lancashire and Yorkshire Railway twelve years later.
 It is now served by Northern Trains services on the Ribble Valley Line from Rochdale/Manchester Victoria to Blackburn and into Clitheroe.

 Darwen is set amongst the hills of East Lancashire.
 Arriving from or departing towards Bolton involves journeying through the long Sough Tunnel, some 2015 yd in length.